adamstorer/jekyll-cayman-theme/notes.md

 # Notes

-Provisionally I am saving all of my Qualifying Exam notes and readings here, which can be browsed by category.
+You can browse all of my reading notes here.

 <div>
    {% assign categories = site.categories | sort %}